EvoluxBR/python-redis-rate-limit/README.rst

     >>>   return '429 Too Many Requests'
     >>>

-Example: you can also setup factory to use later
+Example: you can also setup a factory to use it later

 .. code-block:: python